corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 }
 ```

-There is no `nil` in safe Rust.
-References can't be null.
-Pointers can be, but you almost never use raw pointers in application code.

 ### Interfaces vs Traits

-Go's interfaces are structural, a type satisfies an interface implicitly:
+Go's interfaces are structural, a type satisfies an interface if it has the right methods.

 ```go
 type Reader interface {